wadmp/wadmp.github.io/src/gen3/explanations/companies/README.md

 2. Send an email your request for downgrade to [wadmp@advantech.com](mailto:wadmp@advantech.com).

 ##	5. Billing
-**If your company type is Premium, you are billed monthly.
-The invoices are coming automatically on the Primary Contact Email at the company.**
+* If your company type is Premium, you are billed monthly.
+The billing are coming automatically on the Primary Contact Email at the company

 ![Company contact](../images/companies/primary-contact.png "Company contact")